SheetJS/js-codepage/NOTES.md

 # Verifying Codepages

 After installing every language pack in Windows 7, many codepages are available via the .NET System.Text.Encoding class.
-The MakeEncoding.cs source included with the project generates a full manifest that can be parsed into a mapping table.
+The included MakeEncoding.cs program generates a full manifest that can be parsed into a mapping table.

 The included `nls2tbl` script extracts data from the various `C_#####.NLS` files available in the system or system32 directories in various versions of Windows.

 Many codepages are also available in various iconv libraries, but there are some differences.
-For example, some codepages break ASCII by using the Arabic percent sign ٪ U+066A but other libraries assume they preserve the ASCII space.
+For example, some codepages use the Arabic percent sign ٪ U+066A instead of the standard ASCII "%".

+## Extended Characters

+No known codepage uses characters from the SMP, so certain code paths are never tested.
+The coverage will not be 100%

 # Missing Codepages